Hubbard model for spin-1 Haldane chains: Abstract

 \section{Abstract}

 The Haldane phase for antiferromagnetic spin-1 chains is a celebrated topological state of matter, featuring gapped excitations and fractional spin-1/2 edge states.
-Here we provide numerical evidence that this phase can be realized with a Hubbard model at half-filling, where each $s=1$ spin is stored in a four-site fermionic structure.
-We find that the noninteracting limit of our proposed parent model describes a one-dimensional topological insulator, adiabatically connected to the Haldane phase.
+Here, we provide numerical evidence that this phase can be realized with a Hubbard model at half filling, where each $s=1$ spin is stored in a four-site fermionic structure.
+We find that the noninteracting limit of our proposed model describes a one-dimensional topological insulator, and we conjecture it to be adiabatically connected to the Haldane phase.
 Our work suggests a route to build spin-1 networks using Hubbard model quantum simulators.

 The emergence of physical properties that are absent in the building blocks of interacting quantum systems is a central theme of condensed matter physics.
-Fractionalization, a phenomenon whereby the collective excitations of a system have quantum numbers that cannot be obtained from its elementary constituents, provides a powerful evidence of the \textit{more is different} paradigm~\cite{Anderson1972}.
+Fractionalization, a phenomenon whereby the collective excitations of a system have quantum numbers that cannot be obtained from its elementary constituents, provides powerful evidence of the \textit{more is different} paradigm~\cite{Anderson1972}.

-One of the simplest models that features fractionalization is the Heisenberg Hamiltonian for spin-1 chains with nearest-neighbor antiferromagnetic (AF) interactions $\hat{\mathbf{S}}_i \cdot \hat{\mathbf{S}}_{i+1}$ (where $\hat{\mathbf{S}}_i$ denotes the vector of spin-1 operators at site $i$).
-In contrast to the spin-1/2 counterparts, Haldane predicted~\cite{Haldane1983,Haldane1983a} that one-dimensional (1D) spin-1 Heisenberg antiferromagnets with \textit{periodic boundary conditions} should have a gapped excitation spectrum, along with a singlet ground state for which the spin-spin correlation function decays exponentially.
+One of the simplest models that features fractionalization is the Heisenberg Hamiltonian for spin-1 chains with nearest-neighbor antiferromagnetic interactions $\hat{\mathbf{S}}_i \cdot \hat{\mathbf{S}}_{i+1}$ (where $\hat{\mathbf{S}}_i$ denotes the vector of spin-1 operators at site $i$).
+In contrast to the spin-1/2 counterparts, Haldane predicted~\cite{Haldane1983,Haldane1983a} that one-dimensional (1D) spin-1 Heisenberg antiferromagnets with \textit{periodic boundary conditions} (PBCs) should have a gapped excitation spectrum, along with a singlet ground state (GS) for which the spin-spin correlation function decays exponentially.

-The seminal work of Haldane was later backed up by the analytical valence bond solid solution of the Affleck--Kennedy--Lieb--Tasaki (AKLT) model~\cite{Affleck1987}, where Haldane's conjecture was rigorously verified for the 1D AF spin-1 Heisenberg Hamiltonian with additional nearest-neighbor biquadratic terms $\beta ( \hat{\mathbf{S}}_i \cdot \hat{\mathbf{S}}_{i+1} )^2$, taking $\beta=1/3$.
-Remarkably, the AKLT solution for \textit{open boundary conditions} revealed a fourfold degenerate ground state due to the emergence of two fractional spin-1/2 degrees of freedom at the chain edges.
+The seminal work of Haldane was later backed up by the analytical valence bond solid solution of the Affleck--Kennedy--Lieb--Tasaki (AKLT) model~\cite{Affleck1987}, where Haldane's conjecture was verified for the 1D antiferromagnetic spin-1 Heisenberg Hamiltonian with additional nearest-neighbor biquadratic terms $\beta ( \hat{\mathbf{S}}_i \cdot \hat{\mathbf{S}}_{i+1} )^2$, taking $\beta=1/3$.
+Remarkably, the AKLT solution for \textit{open boundary conditions} (OBCs) revealed a fourfold degenerate GS due to the emergence of two fractional spin-1/2 degrees of freedom at the chain edges.